sstary/SSRS/SAM_RS/README.md

 ![framework](https://github.com/sstary/SSRS/blob/main/docs/SAM_RS.png)

+## Update
+Thanks to the contribution of @WanZhan-lucky.
+We have corrected the mistake in boundary loss and provided a simple boundary extraction algorithm to get the model's boundary predictions from the prediction map.
+It will work with the SGB to calculate the boundary loss.
+Please refer to issue 52 (SAM_RS：Boundary Loss Correction) for more details.

 ## Usage
 We provide image_split.py to split the large patch in ISPRS datasets and the output will be used for SAM pre-processing.
 The SAM pre-processing results are merged by image_merge.py to get the patch of the original size in ISPRS datasets.